Who Needs Digital Asset Management? Here are 6+ Industries

-Universities and colleges need a strong visual presence to drive recruitment, funding and student engagement.
-With large amounts of photos, videos and content across multiple teams and channels, they face challenges effectively managing their marketing collateral.
+Universities and colleges need a strong visual presence to drive recruitment, funding, and student engagement.
+With large amounts of photos, videos, and content across multiple teams and channels, they face challenges in effectively managing their marketing collateral.

 With a DAM, these schools can provide users with the ability to securely access, download and share files from any location - on or off campus - to improve cross-campus consistency and better connect with stakeholders.

 Real estate companies rely on their agents, departments, and partners to pique interest and increase sales, using property photos, virtual tours, and content templates.
 But, with large file sizes and increasingly complex file types (such as 3D models), it can be a challenge to effectively connect these teams with the content they need.

 A DAM allows real estate & construction organizations to secure all of their assets in a single library while supplying sales content to all employees across the organization.

 Manufacturing organizations collaborate heavily with their distributors, buyers, and retailers to get their products and messaging to the end customers.
 Their business growth relies on their ability to consistently communicate with distributors and enable them with the most up-to-date product information, images, and collateral.

 A digital asset management system gives manufacturers and their partners a single source of truth for all their brand material.
 With a library that enables search by SKU, product ID, and more, manufacturers are able to empower their distribution channels and strengthen their brand.

 With thousands of options worldwide, agencies are faced with the challenge of standing out as the ideal partner for clients.
 As part of this, agencies need to provide superior lines of communication, shorter turnaround times, and better access to final projects than competing agencies.

 A DAM helps improve the creative production process between agencies and their clients and provides a point of access for clients to find their finished projects.